 3. CrowdStrike Holdings

-CrowdStrike Holdings is a cloud-based cybersecurity platform that relies on big data and AI to detect threats and prevent breaches.
+CrowdStrike Holdings is a cloud-based cybersecurity platform that relies on big data and artificial intelligence (AI) to detect threats and prevent breaches.
 Cybersecurity is a rapidly expanding market, considering threats continue to grow.
 That's powering brisk growth for CrowdStrike.
-Its annual recurring revenue (ARR) surged 34% in its fiscal year 2024 to $3.4 billion.
+Its annual recurring revenue (ARR) surged 23% to $4.9 billion in the third quarter of its 2026 fiscal year.

-The company sees ARR rising to over $10 billion in the next five to seven years.
+The company sees ARR topping $10 billion in the next five to seven years.
 And that's only a fraction of the opportunity it sees ahead.
-CrowdStrike believes its total addressable market opportunity should reach more than $225 billion by 2028 as the cybersecurity market grows and the company expands its capabilities.
+CrowdStrike believes its total addressable market opportunity for its AI-native security platform should reach more than $300 billion by 2030 (up from $140 billion in 2026) as the cybersecurity market grows and the company expands its capabilities.

 6. Lemonade